alialib/alia/docs/README.md

 and is designed to hook up to other, more traditional libraries and allow them to be used in a reactive manner.
 In particular, alia features:

-* **data-backed control flow** - alia provides mechanisms for tracking your control flow so that you can stably associate arbitrary data objects with specific points in your application's reactive presentation logic.
+* **data-backed control flow** - alia provides mechanisms for tracking portions of your control flow so that you can stably associate arbitrary data objects with specific points in your application's reactive presentation logic.

   In alia, rather than explicitly managing trees of presentation objects, you compose your application as a tree of function calls, each of which is capable